masahito19770526/furima-38965/README.md

 ### Association
-- belongs-to: item
+- belongs_to: item
-- belongs-to: user
+- belongs_to: user
 - has_one: address